 In his Big Think interview, Coulton describes the process of writing a comedy song, saying that his inspiration usually comes from a nugget: a line, an image, or even something a character would say.
 Coulton has had many songs

 that have gone viral; from his breakout tune "Code Monkey," which is

-about a sad software developer, to "The Future Soon,
+about a sad software developer, to "The Future Soon," a song

 about a depressed pre-teen who imagines a world where technology saves